BlueN1nja1/Eleven/README.md

 Material Theme for LineageOS Eleven (Port).
-This app works from Android 8.x Oreo to Android 13 Tiramisu so far.
+This app works from Android 8.x Oreo to Android 14 Upside Down Cake so far.
 ---------------------------------------------------------------------------------------------------------------------
 This app respects Dark Theme on Android 10 Queen Cake!
-Update 6.0.0 currently in Beta Testing with Monet and Android 12-13 Support!
+Update 6.0.0 currently in Beta Testing with Monet and Android 12-14 Support!

 Downloads:
 ---------------------------------------------------------------------------------------------------------------------